duosecurity/duo_universal_php/README.md

 ```
 composer require duosecurity/duo_universal_php
 ```
-Once it's installed, see our developer documentation at https://duo.com/docs/duoweb-v4 and `sample/index.php` in this repo for guidance on integrating Duo 2FA into your web application.
+Once it's installed, see our developer documentation at https://duo.com/docs/duoweb and `sample/index.php` in this repo for guidance on integrating Duo 2FA into your web application.

 ## Contribute
-To contribute, fork this repo and make a pull request with your changes when they'are ready.
+To contribute, fork this repo and make a pull request with your changes when they are ready.

 Install the SDK from source:
 ```